pinglu85/algoExpert/two-number-sum.md

 ### Understanding the problem

-Given an array of integers, no number in this array is repeated, and an integer `targetSum`, I need to implement a function that find whether there's a pair of numbers in the array that adds up to the `targetSum`.
+Given an array of integers, no number in this array is repeated, and an integer representing the target sum, implement a function that find whether there's a pair of numbers in the array that adds up to the target sum.
+Return the pair in an array.
 If such pair does not exist, return an empty array.

-### Approach 1: O(n) time, O(n) space.
+### Approach 1 - O(n) time | O(n) space

-Use a hash table to store the difference between each integer and the target sum as key and the integer as value for quick look up.
-Iterate through the array.
-At each iteration, look up the integer in the hash table, if it is in the hash table, then the pair is found, return it, otherwise, calculate the difference and add the key value pair into the hash table.
+We can solve the problem by looping through each integer in the array and find if there is another integer in the rest of array that is equals to target sum - current integer.
+But that means we have to use a nested for loop, the outer for loop traverses the array and the inner loop traverses the rest of the array to find the complement.
+Instead of the nested for loop, we can use a hash table which has an near constant lookup time to store the difference between each integer and the target sum.
+At each iteration, look up the integer in the hash table, if it is already in the hash table, then the pair is found, otherwise, calculate the difference and add the difference as key and the integer as value into the hash table.
 If the loop finishes, it means no two numbers sum up to the target sum, return an empty array.

 ### Solution 1